-Asthma weed has traditionally been used to treat bronchial asthma, upper respiratory tract infection (URTI) and laryngeal (throat) spasm.
+Asthma weed (Euphorbia) has traditionally been used to manage bronchial asthma, other respiratory tract conditions and laryngeal (throat) spasm.

-Although in modern herbalism it is more used in the treatment of intestinal amoebic dysentery.
+Although in modern herbalism it is more used as a remedy for intestinal amoebic dysentery (Amebiasis).

-Another application is also the treatment of syphilis .
+Another application is also the management of syphilis (venereal infection).

-Euphorbia hirta is locally used in Africa and Australia to treat numerous diseases, including hypertension and edema.
+Euphorbia hirta is locally used in Africa and Australia to manage numerous diseases, including hypertension and edema.

-It is also regarded as an effective natural medication for diarrhea, ulcers and treatment of acute enteritis (inflammation of the small intestine).
+It is also regarded as an adequate natural medication for diarrhea, ulcers and as a remedy for acute enteritis (inflammation of the small intestine).

-Flavonoids (quecitrin, quercetol), terpenoids, Coumarins, tannins, cardiac glycosides, triterpenes (phytosterols), Diterpenes (phorbol esters); alkenes, phenolic acids, shikimic acids (shikimic acid), choline.
+Flavonoids (quecitrin, quercetol), terpenoids, coumarins, tannins, cardiac glycosides, triterpenes (phytosterols), Diterpenes (phorbol esters); alkenes, phenolic acids, shikimic acids, choline.

 The aqueous stem and leaf extracts of Euphorbia hirta have potent molluscicidal activity (pesticides against mollosks).